-10. Consider using automated mechanisms that enforce asset inventory updates during configuration management.
+"Consider using automated mechanisms that enforce asset inventory updates during configuration management."

-One of the core weaknesses in the CIP oversight structure from a security vantage point is that there are minimal reviews performed as part of the audit process to verify that the CIP-002 asset lists are correct.
+One core weakness in the CIP oversight structure from a security vantage point is the minimal reviews performed as part of the audit process to verify that the CIP-002 asset lists are correct.
 This reflects a weak spot in the standards themselves, some of which come from the structural constraints put on the drafting team.

-From an audit point of view (and even from the point of view of a robust self-governance model), there are limited steps that can be taken to verify accuracy of inventory lists.
-Physical inspections can be done to theoretically find anything that’s connected to a wired network, but that can be problematic as cable runs have a bad habit of disappearing inside physical spaces that the inspector is unlikely to actually inspect (conduit inside concrete walls, for example), and physical inspection is very weak at identifying assets with routable connectivity or that use wireless connections.
+From an audit point of view (and even from the point of view of a robust self-governance model), there are limited steps to verify accuracy of inventory lists.
+Physical inspections are done to theoretically find anything connected to a wired network.
+It becomes problematic as cable runs have a bad habit of disappearing inside physical spaces that the inspector is unlikely to actually inspect (conduit inside concrete walls, for example), and physical inspection is very weak at identifying assets with routable connectivity or that use wireless connections.

-From a security viewpoint, using these systems is a clear win, as they provide a much higher confidence level that all of your assets (each of which is also a threat if compromised) are tracked, profiled and are under consideration for every security control that you implement.
+From a security viewpoint, using these cybersecurity systems is a clear win, as they provide a much higher confidence level that all of your assets (each of which is also a threat if compromised) are tracked, profiled and are under consideration for every security control that you implement.

-This doesn’t represent a problem with the notion of automated inventory assistance but rather points out a problem with the scoping of the standards as a whole, but that scoping has been in place for several years now and is kind of baked into the system as a whole by this point, which may limit what can be done to manage other problems.
+This doesn’t represent a problem with the notion of automated inventory assistance, but rather points out a problem with the scoping of the standards as a whole.
+Scoping has been in place for several years now, and is baked into the system as a whole by this point, which may limit what can be done to manage other problems.

 Automated inventory tools also provide an excellent first-line defense if you aren’t spending great amounts of attention to your physical security or can’t because of the nature of your physical environment, so that you can spot unauthorized attachments to your network.
-Finally, the Verve Security Center, in particular, can also leverage the same mechanisms used to inventory to provide end point remediation such as patch management, system hardening, or base profile change management.
-All of which means your investment will scale to multiple functions thereby further freeing your SMEs to be able to better support compliance AND security needs.
+The Verve Security Center leverages the same mechanisms used for inventory to provide end point remediation such as patch management, system hardening, or base profile change management.
+This means your investment scales to multiple functions, further freeing your SMEs to be able to better support compliance and security needs.